 - muscle twitching

 - heart irregularities

-Many foods contain potassium, and the kidneys are usually capable of reducing the excretion of potassium if the body is not getting enough.
+The kidneys are usually able to reduce the excretion of potassium if the body is not getting enough of the mineral.

-A person might lose potassium too quickly for several different reasons.
-According to a
+However, a person can lose potassium too quickly for several reasons,

 - persistent diarrhea

 - a side effect of drugs that promote urination

 Hypokalemia can also develop when potassium does not transmit correctly between cells.
 This

 To determine whether a loss of potassium indicates hypokalemia, a doctor will need to identify the cause of the loss.
 In

 A doctor will check for: